brndn-do/odin-recipes/README.md

 A website about three recipes for some of my favorite foods.

-This project demonstrates my basic HTML skills.
+This project demonstrates my basic HTML and CSS skills.